Elma Global - second passport and second cititzenship

 What options are in existence for second citizenship programs?

-We provide legal assistance in obtaining citizenship of a number of countries.
-Among them are the following states: Saint-Kitts & Nevis, Commonwealth of Dominica, Dominican Republic, Montenegro, Romania, Bulgaria, Slovakia, and Austria.
-In the above mentioned countries citizenship can be obtained for investment or for the special merits before the state in scope of 5-18 months depending upon the chosen country.
-It should be noted that despite our Company can assist in obtaining of the second citizenship of some jurisdictions in a short period of time this is not at all sales and purchase of passports.
-Advanced and developed countries do not sell their citizenship and passports.
+“Elma Global” provides legal assistance in obtaining citizenship of a number of countries.
+Among them are the following states: Antigua & Barbuda, Grenada, Saint-Kitts & Nevis, the Commonwealth of Dominica, St. Lucia, Vanuatu, Turkey, and Malta.
+In the above-mentioned countries citizenship can be obtained by investment in scope of 5-18 months depending upon the chosen country.
+It should be noted that despite our Company can assist in obtaining of the second citizenship of some jurisdictions in a short period of time this is not at all “sales and purchase of passports”.
+Developed countries do not sell their citizenship and passports.
 They grant it if an applicant fulfils certain requirements, including but not limited to residence requirements.
-Even we take as an example the citizenship program of Saint-Kitts & Nevis, the fastest program of economic citizenship in the world, we can see that legal procedure includes due diligence.
-You can not simply buy this passport.
+In all cases the applicable legal procedure includes due diligence.

 What kind of residency programs do you recommend for investors who are not interested if fast passport programs?

-Our Company also deals with residence for investment programs in the USA (visa EB5), United Kingdom, Canada, Singapore, Hong Kong, and in some other countries.
-But in these countries residence requirement applies in case you want second citizenship and second passport.
-In the United Kingdom investor is expected to live six years before he becomes eligible to apply for citizenship.
+There are many of them: USA (visa EB-5), United Kingdom, Canada, Spain, Italy, Singapore, etc. But in case you want citizenship, keep in mind that physical presence requirement in these countries applies.
+For instance, in the United Kingdom investor is expected to live six years before he becomes eligible to apply for citizenship.
 In the USA residence requirement for citizenship is five years but these five years must be on permanent basis (Green Card).
 Canada seems to be the most democratic in this respect with only three years of permanent residence before citizenship and passport.
 In the USA, UK or in Canada you can be naturalized without renouncing your former citizenship.
 These countries recognize dual citizenship.
 In Singapore the situation is different.
-You may apply for citizenship of Singapore after two years residence there but in all cases you will be required to renounce your previous citizenship.
-Though passport of Singapore is an excellent and well-respected passport, it is not the option for those who whish to keep their first citizenship.
+You may apply for citizenship of Singapore after two years residence there but in all cases, you will be required to renounce your previous citizenship.
+Though passport of Singapore is an excellent and well-respected passport, it is not the option for those who wish to keep their first citizenship.

 Are there any countries that prohibit their citizens to hold two citizenships?